March 16, 2022

 1. Create a list of qualified leads.

-Start building your database now so you’ll have plenty of names to target (and to ensure you reach the right person or decision maker).
+Start building your database of qualified leads now so you’ll have plenty of names to target (and to ensure you reach the right person or decision maker).
 This will ensure you get better results instead of spammy sales pitches.

 2. Identify which channels work best for you.